regenerance/codxe_mods/README.md

 - Works with both team-based and free-for-all scoring logic.
 - Skips the killcam when there was no valid player kill.
 - Skips suicides, world/environmental deaths, and invalid or disconnected attackers.
-- Restores players to the intermission spawn after the replay.
 - Uses the normal game-end flow when no killcam is available.

 ## Requirements

-- A CoD4X/CodXE-compatible server with GSC script support.
+- A CoD4X/CodXE-compatible game with GSC script support.
 - A multiplayer setup that uses `maps/mp/gametypes/_globallogic.gsc`.
 - The `white` shader and `mp_global_intermission` spawnpoint available to the map.